 Well it’s a new year, and time for some fresh ideas.
 Below you’ll find a wide variety of healthy snack possibilities using tried and true ingredients in new and unique ways.
 Before you dismiss an idea, thinking “MY kid isn’t going to eat that,” just give it a whirl.
 Trying new things and moving beyond standard “kid foods” can reveal a whole new set of taste preferences, and you never know what your kid may end up loving.
 These recipes are also great for parents!

-• Say something like: “Today, you guys are judges, and your job is to decide which of these dips is the best!
+DIP CONTEST — Kids will try anything – even loads of raw veggies – if they get to vote or play a game.
+So try this: • Dish out 3 kinds of dip (hummus, Greek yogurt dip, fruity salsa, cheese sauce, bean dip, honey mustard dressing, etc.) and a platter of cut veggies. • Say something like: “Today, you guys are judges, and your job is to decide which of these dips is the best!
 I need you to try each one, then tell me which is #1, #2, and #3, and then we’ll figure out which is the winner.” • Watch this table of kids gobble down broccoli florets like you’ve never seen.

 CORN QUESADILLAS — 1 corn tortilla with shredded cheddar cheese & a sprinkling of corn kernels, microwaved then folded over, or cooked until crisp in a skillet.

 SOY CRISPS DU JOUR — Top mini rice cakes or soy crisps with: • Peanut butter + banana slices + raisins • Goat cheese + strawberry slices + honey • Hummus + cucumber slices • Avocado + olive oil drizzle + salt • Cream cheese + sliced black olives